 Puffin again finished far in the lead with a perfect score of 100.
-The rest of the Android TV browsers all finished in a cluster with scores between 52 and 58.
+The rest of the Android TV browsers finished in a cluster with scores between 52 and 58.

 Overall Fastest Android TV Browser: Puffin

 Puffin won all three benchmark tests, easily showing that it’s the fastest web browser for Android TV.
-The rest of the browsers that I tested all had very similar performance, more or less.
+The rest of the web browsers that I tested all had very similar performance, more or less.

-How Do I Download a Browser To My Android TV?
+How Do I Download Android TV Browsers?